Ek21000/adambotdocs/docs/writing-documentation.md

 # **What do I need in order to write documentation?
  - Writing documentation is actually really <Highlight color="#0057B7">easy</Highlight>!
 All you need is a basic understanding of <Highlight color="#0057B7">MarkDown</Highlight>!

-   In this tutorial, we are going to teach you EVERYTHING you need in order to write documentation for AdamBot!
+   In this tutorial, we are going to teach you <Highlight color="#0057B7">EVERYTHING</Highlight> you need in order to write documentation for AdamBot!

 # **Instructions For Writing Good Docs:**
  - Remove the instructions before submission